19 essential tips for visiting ESCAPE Penang

 10. Longest slide works best as a four

-The Longest tube water slide is a fantastic ride, threading its way through the rainforest for 1,111m before splashing down at the end.
-In an attempt to get the Guinness World Record, the designers have understandably built a winding course which has a fairly shallow gradient for much of its descent.
+The Longest tube water slide is a fantastic ride, winding its way through the rainforest for 1,111m before splashing down at the end.
+In an effort to secure the Guinness World Record, the designers created a long, winding course with a fairly gentle gradient for much of the descent.

-Assuming you get on the lift, you’ll be allowed one last go on either Tubby Racer, The Longest, or Zip Coaster.
+Assuming you manage to get onto the lift, you’ll be allowed one last go on either Tubby Racer, The Longest, or Zip Coaster.

 12. Changing robes are handy